 Determine how much insurance you need.
 CALC is one tool to help you.
 If you need more than the $2 million maximum of this plan, call about other coverage available to you

 Request a free quote or go to the Resources tab to download a paper application for yourself or a family member.

 Select your beneficiary.
 You may choose more than one, and you may name your alma mater if you wish.

 Send no money now.
 After your application is approved and you pay your first premium, you receive a Certificate with the details of your coverage.
 If you are not fully satisfied, simply return your Certificate within 30 days for a full refund.

 How is my application evaluated?

 Acceptance is based on your current health, your health history, and other information you provide.

 You are asked to provide blood and urine samples to a medical professional who visits at your convenience, by appointment, usually at your home or business—at no cost to you.
+If you prefer, you may provide these samples at a laboratory.
 If more medical information is needed, it is requested from you or your medical providers.

 When does my insurance begin?